afeez-07/qr-train-ticket-booking-system/README.md

 Java, Spring Boot, MySQL

 ## Features
+- User registration and authentication
 - Ticket booking and cancellation
-- User authentication
-- QR code generation for tickets
+- QR code generation for ticket verification

 ## Description
-Backend system for managing train ticket bookings using REST APIs.
+This project is a backend system for managing train ticket bookings using REST APIs and MySQL database.
+It simulates real-world booking workflows and demonstrates backend development concepts.